nhanson/Recipes/Desserts/Cookies/Sugar Cookies.md

 # Light-as-Air Sugar Cookies

 *Light, airy, and crunchy are the three adjectives that spring to mind when you first bite into these tender cookies.
 The combination of vanilla and almond extracts gives them a subtle, sophisticated flavor.
-Note that&frac14; teaspoon almond extract lends the merest hint of almond to these cookies.
-If you're someone who just can't get enough of that almond flavor, increase it to&frac12; (or even&frac34;) teaspoon.*
+Note that &frac14; teaspoon almond extract lends the merest hint of almond to these cookies.
+If you're someone who just can't get enough of that almond flavor, increase it to &frac12; (or even &frac34;) teaspoon.*

 ## Ingredients
 &frac12; cup (2 ounces) confectioners' sugar